godwokenrises/light-godwoken/docs/how-to-withdraw-from-godwoken copy.md

 </details>

 ### Deposit asset to Godwoken
-The workflow of deposit depend on the CKB web3 service and the CKB indexer Service:
+The workflow of deposit depends on the CKB web3 service and the CKB indexer Service:

 ![deposit](../image/deposit-diagram.png)